telerik/winforms-docs/controls/task-board/task-board-adding-task-cards.md

 ![task-board-adding-task-cards 001](images/task-board-adding-task-cards001.png)

-**RadTaskBoardColumnElement** offers the **AddingTaskCard** event which allows you to define default values for the new task card of a certain column element.
+**RadTaskBoardColumnElement** offers the **TaskCardAdding** event which allows you to define default values for the new task card of a certain column element.

->note The **AddingTaskCard** event is also an appropriate place to show a custom dialog and present the end user an appropriate UI for filling in the necessary information.
+>note The **TaskCardAdding** event is also an appropriate place to show a custom dialog and present the end user an appropriate UI for filling in the necessary information.
 Just make sure that such a dialog is modal and its information is used when assigning the TaskCardAddingEventArgs.TaskCard.

 #### Create a Predefined RadTaskCardElement